Getting Bored? Here's A List Of Free Things That Weren't Free Before Coronavirus

 How about penning a play yourself?

-Renowned playwright Lauren Gunderson this week began helping aspiring artists in quarantine live out their dreams, by offering a writing tutorial.
-It began with Wednesday's course Playwriting Class - Part 1 - Beginnings and Endings, which she broadcast via Facebook from her home in San Francisco.
+Renowned playwright Lauren Gunderson this week began helping aspiring artists in quarantine live out their dreams by offering a writing tutorial.
+It began with Wednesday's course Playwriting Class Part 1, Beginnings and Endings, which she broadcast via Facebook from her home in San Francisco.
 An added treat is the children screaming in the background.

 Music

-With live music festivals like Bonnaroo, Eurovision, and SXSW cancelled or postponed due to the pandemic, orchestras like the Seattle Symphony are offering free broadcasts via YouTube and Facebook.
+With live music festivals such as Bonnaroo, Eurovision and SXSW canceled or postponed because of the pandemic, orchestras like the Seattle Symphony are offering free broadcasts via YouTube and Facebook.
 "As our community comes together in this time of crisis, the Seattle Symphony will continue sharing performances that provide strength, comfort and joy," the symphony's website reads.

 View this post on Instagram